Download a FREE E-Book with 20 Easy Weeknight Dinners

 To start making this chocolate chess pie, preheat your oven to 375F.

-Then, prepare your pie crust in a pie tin and pinch the edges however you’d like.
+Then, prepare your deep dish pie crust in a 9-inch pie tin and pinch the edges however you’d like.
 Place in the freezer while you prep the rest.
+I find you do not need to bake the crust beforehand but if you would like to, add parchment paper and pie weights and bake.

 Step 2: Prepare Batter

-To start making this chocolate chess pie batter, whisk together the sugars and melted butter.
+To start making this chocolate chess pie batter, whisk together the sugars and melted butter in a large bowl.
+You can use an electric mixer for this or a hand whisk.

 After that, whisk the eggs in and really beat them for a minute or two so that the consistency is light and fluffy.
-Next, beat in the cocoa powder, espresso powder, and vanilla extract.
+Next, beat in the three tablespoons cocoa powder, espresso powder, and teaspoon vanilla extract.

 Lastly, fold in the evaporated milk.
-Once everything is mixed together, place the pie crust on a sheet pan, and pour in the batter.
+Once everything is mixed together, place the pie pan on a sheet pan, and pour in the batter.

 Step 3: Bake, Cool and chill in the fridge